U.S. National Geodetic Survey: History

 The National Geodetic Survey's history and heritage are intertwined with those of other NOAA offices.
 It traces its history to the Survey of the Coast, which was formed in 1807 as the first scientific agency of the U.S. federal government.
-It became the United States Coast Survey in 1836 and the United States Coast and Geodetic Survey in 1878, the latter name change reflecting the increasing role of geodesy in its work.
+It became the United States Coast Survey in 1836.
+In 1871, Congress officially expanded the Coast Survey's responsibilities to include geodetic surveys in the interior of the United States.
+The U.S. Coast Survey was renamed the United States Coast and Geodetic Survey in 1878 to reflect the increasing role of geodesy in its work.
 Upon the creation of NOAA in 1970, the Coast and Geodetic Survey was abolished and its responsibilities were split among various agencies and offices of NOAA.
 The Coast and Geodetic Survey's former geodetic responsibilities were placed under the new National Geodetic Survey in NOAA's National Ocean Survey (later renamed the National Ocean Service).

 In 2009, former NOAA Commissioned Officer Corps officer Juliana P. Blackwell was named NGS Director, becoming the first woman to head either NGS or any of its ancestor organizations.